Jhachhavi0225/Adidas-Sales-Analysis-Power-bi/README.md

 ---
  ## 🛠️ Built With
-· *Microsoft Power BI Desktop* – For data modeling, DAX, and visualization · *Power Query* – For data extraction, transformation, and loading (ETL) · *DAX (Data Analysis Expressions)* – For creating calculated columns and measures.
+- * Microsoft Power BI Desktop * – For data modeling, DAX, and visualization
+- *Power Query* – For data extraction, transformation, and loading (ETL)
+- *DAX (Data Analysis Expressions)* – For creating calculated columns and measures.

 ---
 ## Key DAX Measures